-- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell your story so other people can learn from your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that could help others to get through the process?

 Click here to post a comment